busayo-OD/java-ecommerce-app/README.md

 - Lombok

 ## How to start the app
-You should be able to start the example application by executing com.busayo.ecommercebackend, which starts a webserver on port 8080 (http://localhost:8080).
+You should be able to start the application by executing com.busayo.ecommercebackend, which starts a webserver on port 8080 (http://localhost:8080).
 Also, the APIs can be viewed using the Swagger doc (http://localhost:8080//swagger-ui/#/)